How You Can Use Insufficient Evidence Findings

 You can use information from the Task Force Findings and Rationale Statement (TFFRS) for an insufficient evidence finding to strengthen your proposal.
 The TFFRS provides the official CPSTF language, including the intervention definition, context and results of the systematic review, considerations for implementation, and evidence gaps.
 This information can be helpful for developing parts of a research proposal or funding opportunity announcement.
 You can use the information to

-• guide development of the Background section, or
+- Guide development of the Background section

-• justify the purpose or need for a program and show public health relevance.
+- Justify the purpose or need for a program and show public health relevance

 Use of Insufficient Evidence Findings Can Lead to Public Health Impact